Questions and Answers

 You can also contact the Scottish Legal Aid Board on 0131 226 7061, who will be able to put you in touch with a lawyer in your area.
 Children and young people don’t usually have to pay for this.

-The following leaflet provides more detailed information – Offence grounds – information for children and young people – and you may also wish to visit the Disclosure Scotland website.
+The following leaflet provides more information – Offence grounds – information for children and young people.
+You can also find out more information about different types of disclosure.

 Parents and carers should be aware that there is legislation which governs the identification of children and young people involved in the Children’s Hearings System.
 You are not allowed to publish information online.
 This includes any information you receive about your child’s Hearing such as a letter or report.

 Under section 182 of the Children’s Hearings (Scotland) Act 2011, it is a criminal offence to publish any information either intended or likely to identify any child concerned or connected with the case, the proceedings or any appeal.
 It is also a criminal offence to identify the child’s address or school.
 The legislation not only protects the referred child, but any other child who becomes involved in the case, such as a sibling or a child witness.